kishorer06/project_reportme/project-timesheet-client/README.md

 ## Instructions

-Please install `npm install -g @angular/cli` and then run `npm start` and go to `http://www.onetimesheet.com:4200/ots/`
+Please install `npm install -g @angular/cli` and then do `npm cache clean` after that run `npm install` where it download all dependencies.
+It asks to run `npm install -g node-gyp@version` and finally run `npm start` and go to `http://www.onetimesheet.com:4200/ots/`

 ## Development server